 About the author

-Sarah Willshire is a Senior Associate in the Commercial Property team in Newcastle.
+Sarah Willshire is a Senior Associate and Head of Banking in the Commercial Property team in Newcastle.